 Acknowledgement: Picture: Family portrait by CRASH:candy.
 Sourced from flickr – crash-candy/559294697 – and reproduced under a Creative Commons Attribution-NonCommercial 2.0 Generic (CC BY-NC 2.0) licence.

 How to cite this article: Rose, D. (2004).
-‘The potential of role-model education, the encyclopedia of informal education. [http://infed.org/mobi/the-potential-of-role-model-education/.
+‘The potential of role-model education, The encyclopedia of pedagogy and informal education. [https://infed.org/mobi/the-potential-of-role-model-education/.
 Retrieved: insert date].

 © Daniel Rose 2004